 Advanced 3D printing systems for PCBs, such as those from Nano Dimension and Optomec, allow you to convert a design directly into 3D printing instructions from your Gerber files.
 Some 3D printers will include plugins that integrate with mechanical design tools like AutoCAD and SolidWorks, although you won’t be able to easily design your electrical layout as you won’t have access to the standard PCB routing tools.
 When you have access to an ECAD application that integrates with these mechanical design tools, you have a complete Design for Additive Manufacturing workflow with standard design applications.

-Enclosure design for a 3D printed product
+Enclosure design for a 3D-printed product

 When your ECAD tools integrate with your MCAD application, you can verify all mechanical functions alongside your PCB layout.
-You can also design your enclosure to precisely fit your board and quickly prepare layer-by-layer printing instructions for your new product.
+You can also design your enclosure to fit your board precisely and quickly prepare layer-by-layer printing instructions for your new product.